-With their annotated prompt book as a guide, students team up to perform and capture a scene using the iPad’s built-in camera.
+With their annotated prompt book as a guide, students team up to perform and capture a scene using the iPad built-in cameras.
 When the class comes together to watch and discuss each team’s interpretation, students see how their directorial choices can shift the meaning of a line or the feeling of an entire scene — deepening their comprehension of the story.Learn more about Camera

 Bringing it all together.

-Larry’s students use iMovie to edit their scene, incorporating what they’ve discovered in their exploration of staging, movement, vocal delivery, and sound effects.
-When they share with the class, they learn from their peers’ interpretations.Learn more about iMovie
+Larry’s students use iMovie to edit their scene, incorporating what they’ve discovered in their exploration of staging, movement, vocal delivery and sound effects.
+They share with the class and learn from their peers’ interpretations.Learn more about iMovie

 Forming their own opinions